carmen-timpau/BBO-Capstone-Project/model_cards/model_card_B.md

 <ins> **Model Characteristics:** </ins>

-This Bayesian Optimisation ML model makes use of Gaussian Processes (GPs) to perform surrogate modelling for each of the 8 black-box functions investigated in this capstone project, and uses acquisition functions (UCB, EI, PI) to predict the next-query point to be submitted for the expensive execution of the real functions for Week 6.
+This Bayesian Optimisation ML model makes use of Gaussian Processes (GPs) to perform surrogate modelling of each of the 8 black-box functions investigated in this capstone project, and uses acquisition functions (UCB, EI, PI) to predict the next-query point to be submitted for the expensive execution of the real functions for Week 6.

 <br>
 <br>